unascribed/FlexVer/SPEC.md

 <code>n<b>1</b> t<b>.</b> n<b>0</b> t<b>.</b> n<b>1</b> t<b>_</b> n<b>01</b> p<b>-pre</b> b<b>1</b></code>

+> **Note**
-(This annotated form will not be used again, and is presented here for illustration.
-The type of a component is trivial to determine once the rules are known.)
+> This annotated form will not be used again, and is presented here for illustration.
+The type of a
+> component is trivial to determine once the rules are known.

 ## Comparison
 When comparing two versions, an additional "null" component is introduced if the versions are of